dash-biswajit/react-native-typescript-example/README.md

 Components with proper documentation and *test cases*.
 Uses TypeScript with redux.
+Contains few native android components to demonstrate integration.

 I love writing tests and TDD.
 Some of the tests demonstrated in this project.

 - Unit tests for all components
 - Unit tests for redux reducers and store
+- Unit test for native components (mock)
 - Integration test for the containers (screens)

 ## Node and dependency versions